Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-The Spanish Steps are a set of steps dating from 1723, climbing a steep slope between the Piazza di Spagna at the base and Piazza Trinita dei Monti at the top dominated by Trinita dei Monti Church.
-The steps are at the eastern end of the old city centre.
-From the base there is a maze of very narrow lanes crammed full with designer shops waiting to be explored.
-The Spanish Steps are still a place for artists, painters and poets to visit.
-Today, at the top of the Spanish Steps you will find a cluster of artists painting visitor’s portraits.
+The Spanish Steps are steps dating from 1723, climbing a steep slope between the Piazza di Spagna at the base and Piazza Trinita dei Monti at the top, dominated by Trinita dei Monti Church.
+The steps are at the eastern end of the old city center.
+From the base, a maze of very narrow lanes crammed full of designer shops is waiting to be explored.
+The Spanish Steps is still a place for artists, painters, and poets to visit.
+Today, at the top of the Spanish Steps, you will find a cluster of artists painting visitor’s portraits.

 Mouth of Truth

-Rome Travel Guide : Situated in the portico of Santa Maria in Cosmedin Church, the Mouth of Truth (Bocca della Veritá) is a worldwide-famous enormous marble mask said to bite the hand of those who lied.
+Rome Travel Guide: Situated at the entrance of Santa Maria in Cosmedin Church, the Mouth of Truth (Bocca della Veritá) is a worldwide-famous enormous marble mask said to bite the hand of those who lied.

 According to the legend, a husband who mistrusted his wife took her to the Mouth of Truth to test her faithfulness.
-The woman reacted by pretending to swoon and her lover caught her in his arms.
-After this, the woman swore before the Mouth of Truth that she had only been in the arms of her husband and of the man that had just caught her.
-This is just one of the many legends that exist regarding the famous sculpture that, with the passing of time, continues to generate enormous anticipation.
-The sculpture was once located in the Piazza della Bocca della Veritá until 1632.
-It was then transferred to the outside of one of the walls of the nearby Santa María in Cosmedin, the place where it remains today.
-It is very common to see large numbers of people lining up to be photographed with their hand inside the Mouth of Truth.
+The woman reacted by pretending to swoon, and her lover caught her in his arms.
+After this, the woman swore before the Mouth of Truth that she had only been in the arms of her husband and of the man who had just caught her.
+This is just one of the many legends regarding the famous sculpture that continues to generate enormous anticipation with the passing of time.
+The sculpture was once in the Piazza della Bocca della Veritá until 1632.
+It was then transferred to the outside of one of the walls of the nearby Santa María in Cosmedin, where it remains today.
+It is widespread to see many people lining up to be photographed with their hands inside the Mouth of Truth.

 Baths of Caracalla

-Built between the years 212 and 216 under the direction of Marcus Aurelius Antoninus Augustus, more commonly known as Emperor Caracalla, the Baths of Caracalla were one of the greatest and most spectacular thermal complexes in ancient times.
-In spite of the fact that today only the brick walls and large collapsed vaults remain, the remnant of the splendour of the Baths of Caracalla is still preserved.
+Built between 212 and 216 under the direction of Marcus Aurelius Antoninus Augustus, more commonly known as Emperor Caracalla, the Baths of Caracalla were among the most incredible and spectacular thermal complexes in ancient times.
+Even though today, only the brick walls and largely collapsed vaults remain, the remnant of the splendor of the Baths of Caracalla is still preserved.

 Ara Pacis

-Rome Travel Guide : The Ara Pacis is a commemorative monument that was built between the years 13 and 9 B.C. to celebrate peace in the Mediterranean after the victorious battles of Emperor Augustus in Hispania and Gaul.
+Rome Travel Guide: The Ara Pacis is a commemorative monument built between 13 and 9 B.C. to celebrate peace in the Mediterranean after the victorious battles of Emperor Augustus in Hispania and Gaul.

-The Ara Pacis is an altar located in the interior of a closed structure carved in Carrara marble.
-It stands out because of its impressive decoration made up of various reliefs showing the family of Augustus in procession, in addition to different allegories related to the mythical foundation of Rome.
+The Ara Pacis is an altar in the interior of a closed structure carved in Carrara marble.
+It stands out because of its impressive decoration of various reliefs showing the family of Augustus in procession, in addition to different allegories related to the mythical foundation of Rome.

 Circus Maximus